2022 Request for Pilot Study Applications

-Principal Investigator (PI) submits Letter of Intent by 5:00 pm PDT on or preferably before May 14, 2021.
-LOI requirements are described below, and the template is linked in the banner below.
+Principal Investigator (PI) submits Letter of Intent by 5:00 pm PDT on or preferably before June 1, 2022.
+LOI requirements are described below, and the template LOI form is linked above and in the banner below.
 Early submission prior to this date is encouraged so PIs have more time to prepare a full proposal.

 LOIs will be assessed for relevance and feasibility with regard to 1) alignment of the research question with Lab Partner site priorities, 2) application of OPTICC Center optimization methods, 3) current capacity of the Lab Partner sites, 3) likelihood of recruiting a site champion for the research, as needed; and 4) likelihood of recruiting an adequate number or sites, and within sites, an adequate number and type of participants to meet the research targets.